Wasfia – Short Doc

 Tiger, Tiger: A film on Bengal Tigers of Bangladesh

-Bengal Tigers of Bangladesh are one of the most beautiful animal in its territory.
-They are exquisite, magnificent, royal, dangerous and in danger.
-It is sad that the Royal Bengal Tigers (Panthera tigris tigris) of Bangladesh are in decline.
+Bengal Tigers of Bangladesh are one of the most beautiful animals in their territory.
+They are exquisite, magnificent, royal, dangerous, and in danger.
+Sadly, Bangladesh’s Royal Bengal Tigers (Panthera tigris tigris) are in decline.
 In a recent report, it has been suggested that Bangladesh may have 100+ tigers left instead of 440.
-Over the last 100 years, hunting, habitat loss, prey depletion, forest destruction and climate change have reduced tiger populations drastically.
-Today, it is estimated that there are fewer than 2,500 Bengal tigers left in the wild in Bangladesh, India, Nepal and Bhutan.
+Over the last 100 years, hunting, habitat loss, prey depletion, forest destruction, and climate change have reduced tiger populations drastically.
+Today, it is estimated that there are fewer than 2,500 Bengal tigers left in the wild in Bangladesh, India, Nepal, and Bhutan.
 Indeed, all species of tigers are considered endangered.

-Apart from being the national animal of Bangladesh and happily exist in the Bangladesh Cricket Team logo, the survival of Bengal Tigers of Bangladesh indeed a constant struggle.
+Apart from being the national animal of Bangladesh and happily existing in the Bangladesh Cricket Team logo, the survival of Bengal Tigers of Bangladesh is indeed a constant struggle.
 One recent danger was due to an oil spill in the Sundarbans area.
-Then poachers are still a big threat, tigers are killed in retribution as a result of general human-tiger conflict, negative attitudes towards tigers among local people etc. are making the situation even worse.
+Then, poachers are still a big threat, tigers are killed in retribution as a result of general human-tiger conflict, negative attitudes towards tigers among local people, etc., are making the situation even worse.

 Tiger Tiger Trailer